cepdnaclk/e17-co502-RV32IM-pipeline-implemntation-group1/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name:e17-co502-RV32IM-pipeline-implementation-group1
+repository-name: e17-co502-RV32IM-pipeline-implementation-group1
-title:Building a RV32IM Pipelined Processor
+title: Building a RV32IM Pipelined Processor
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"